lukashermann/hulc/README.md

 cd $HULC_ROOT/dataset
 sh download_data.sh D | ABC | ABCD | debug
 ```
+If you have previously downloaded the dataset in the calvin repo, you can just set the paths to that folder via the command line when starting a training.
 If you want to get started without downloading the whole dataset, use the argument `debug` to download a small debug dataset (1.3 GB).
 ### Language Embeddings
 We provide the precomputed embeddings of the different Language Models we evaluate in the paper.